rtCamp/gitbook-plugin-edit-with/README.md

 **Github/Gitlab**: In string `...REPO/edit/BRANCH...`, you may replace `edit` with `tree` if you want source file to open in read-mode, rather than edit-mode directly on github/gitlab.

+##### Using the actual branch name

+It is possible to replace `BRANCH` with the actual Git branch name the Gitbook is built from.
+To achieve this you have to enclose a *default* branch name with brackets: in `"base": "https://github.com/USER/REPO/edit/[master]/path/to/book",` `[master]` will be replaced with the actual branch name if Git is installed and the GitBook is built within a repository.
+If that lookup fails the given default from `config.base` will be used (without the brackets).

 ### Step #2 - gitbook commands

 1. Run `gitbook install`.
 It will automatically install `edit-link` gitbook plugin for your book.
 This is needed only once.